zhaobijie/Python/README.md

 - `CountMillionCharacter.py` - This Script will,counting character script, count how much character present *any text based file.

-and today is 2017-04-25,I'm trying to use github ,and here is my changing in this file.
+and today is 2017-04-25,I'm trying to use github ,and here is my changing in this file. and now，I'm trying to change the readme.me on website.